X9hRRDys/latex-labeler/readme.md

 # Custom variables

--   `latex-labeler-math-envs`: A list of math environments that should be labeled.
+-   `latex-labeler-math-envs`: A list of math environments to be labeled.
 Default is `'("align" "equation" "eqnarray" "gather" "multline" "subequations" "alignat" "flalign")` .

--   `latex-labeler-nonumber-at-linebreaks`: Math environments where line breaks occur without numbering.
+-   `latex-labeler-nonumber-at-linebreaks`: A list of math environments where line breaks occur without labeling.
+Elements of this list must be contained in elements of `latex-labeler-math-envs`.
 Default is `'("multline" "subequations")` .

--   `latex-labeler-refs`: A list of reference command types.
+-   `latex-labeler-refs`: A list of reference commands.
 Default is `'("eqref" "ref" "pageref")`.

--   `latex-labeler-commands-containing-linebreaks`: List of commands that can have line breaks `\\`.
+-   `latex-labeler-commands-containing-linebreaks`: A list of commands that can have line breaks `\\`.
 Line breaks in the commands will be ignored in the search.
 Default is `'("substack")`